camunda-community-hub/future-proof-connectors-workshop/README.md

 To build a sustainable connector we are going to use a hexagonal architecture.
 This allows us to keep the domain specific data transformations separate from the API requirements of the third party application.
 In belows graphic you can find a hexagonal architecture:
 ![Hexagonal Architecture](/docs/hex.png)
+As you can see, we are having so-called "Input" and "Output Adapter".
+Using them we can achieve some reusability and vendor specific implementations.

+This way we also start building our connector application.
+A solution can be found in [here](./notification-connector).